g0730n/BangleApps/apps/cursed/readme.md

 - Move Backward:  *Screen Bottom*
 - Turn Left:  *Screen Left*
 - Turn Right:  *Screen Right*
-- Advance Dialoge:  *Anywhere on Screen&*
+- Advance Dialoge:  *Anywhere on Screen*

 Other than movement, and clicking through any dialogue, there is no ther user input required.